EQT

 401-1

 Our HR team reviews and evaluates our employment and diversity and inclusion programs on a regular basis.
 During these evaluations, we confirm compliance with applicable laws and regulations and assess whether our programs remain competitive with the external labor market and align with our values.
-When reviewing our programs, we consider the following:
+When we review our programs, we consider the following:

 • Feedback from exit interviews